openl2m/openl2m/docs/api/endpoints.rst

       - Yes
       - No
       -
-      - Get list of allowed devices
+      - Get list of allowed devices (ie. the 'menu')
     * - api/switches/basic/<group>/<switch>/
       - Yes
       - No